The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Little Kickers puts on fun, football-themed classes for children aged 18 months to seven years that help them to achieve early learning goals such as sharing, teamwork and listening to instructions.

-In addition, the football element of the classes provides children with a positive introduction to sport, while at the same time helping them to improve their agility, coordination and balance.
-Little Kickers philosophy is ‘play not push’, which provides children with an environment in which they can flourish.
+In addition, the football element of the classes provides children with a positive introduction to sport in a fun environment, while at the same time helping them to improve their agility, coordination and balance.
+Little Kickers philosophy is ‘play not push’, which provides children with a friendly environment in which they can flourish.

 • Little Kicks.
 For 18 months to 2.5 years.